ascend4/ascend4/solvers/a4sqp/cutest/README.md

 counts, solve times, objective values, and log paths.
 It records the benchmark contract, profile summary, and compact per-problem light+number status codes so `git diff` shows solver progress rather than run-to-run noise.

+CONOPT reports `projected_gradient_inf` only for unconstrained and bound-only problems, where the CUTEst objective gradient can be projected against variable bounds directly.
+For constrained problems the driver records CONOPT marginal norms as diagnostics, but does not treat them as a common KKT residual until the CONOPT row/column marginal sign convention is validated against CUTEst.